ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-vcs-client-deployment.md

 A one-time use registration key is also provided.
 Use the following steps to configure the use registration.

 Download HCX client (enterprise) OVA from the link provided in the cloud side HCX UI.
 1. Log in to the cloud side HCX UI by using the HCX registration UI provided by IBM.
 2. Use the cloud vCenter ID and password to log in to the UI.
 3. On the **Administration** tab, select **request download link** to download the client-side OVA.
-Use a “jump box” that is local to the source vCenter where the OVA is deployed to complete this step.
+Use a jump box that is local to the source vCenter where the OVA is deployed to complete this step.

 ## Installing and configuring HCX on the source
 {: #hcxclient-vcs-client-deployment-install-cfg-src}